SongDrop/azure-aws-layer/README.md

 In this guide, we encountered an issue where the urllib3 package requires OpenSSL 1.1.1+, but the 'ssl' module in our current AWS Lambda environment is compiled with 'OpenSSL 1.0.2k-fips 26 Jan 2017'.

-To resolve this, we need migrate from Python3.8 to use Python3.10 on AWS Lambda which includes an updated version of OpenSSL.
+To resolve this, we need to migrate from Python3.8 to use Python3.10 on AWS Lambda which includes an updated version of OpenSSL.

-We also had the limitation of maximum 5 AWS Lambda Layers, where a single Lambda function.
+We also had the limitation of maximum 5 AWS Lambda Layers on a single Lambda function.
 Our task requires the following packages:
     azure-core
     azure-identity